Witchfinder General (band)

-Witchfinder General was an English heavy metal band from Stourbridge.
-They were part of the new wave of British heavy metal scene and have been cited as a major influence on the doom metal genre.
-They were named after the 1968 British horror film Witchfinder General.
+Witchfinder General was an English heavy metal and doom metal band from Stourbridge.
+They were part of the new wave of British heavy metal and have been cited as a major influence on the doom metal genre.
+They were named after the 1968 British horror film Witchfinder General, itself based upon the infamous witchhunter known as Matthew Hopkins.

+The band's sound has been described as a "raw, post-Sabbath grind."
+AllMusic assessed that while Witchfinder General did not achieve the commercial or critical success of other bands from the new wave of British heavy metal, their influence on the emergence on doom metal could not be ignored.

 History

 Witchfinder General formed in 1979 by Zeeb Parkes and Phil Cope in Stourbridge, England, as part of the new wave of British heavy metal movement during the early 1980s.
 They were strongly influenced by Black Sabbath, and have been described as one of the pioneers of the doom metal style.
 The band's importance was acknowledged mostly after they disbanded.
 Witchfinder General disbanded sometime in 1984 amidst reported controversy of their sexually explicit album covers in the UK.